rodrigo-sobral/Snake_Game/README.md

 # Snake_Game
-Snake Game made in Javascript, HTML and CSS
+Snake Game made in mainly pure Javascript, HTML and CSS

 You can try it clicking [here](https://rodrigosobral2000.github.io/Snake_Game/)